eliaz6z/_DS2006_LABS/readme.md

-This is the "readme" file, changes will be applied later
+This is the "readme" file, changes will be applied later.